×

 • A heart procedure

 • Surgery to repair or replace the valve: This surgery is done either as an open-heart surgery or a minimally invasive heart surgery.
 Cardiac catheterization can help improve blood flow and reduce the symptoms of the disease.
-Surgery is performed if the disease is severe, your heart is growing larger or weaker or you need heart surgery for another condition called mitral valve disease.
+Surgery may be necessary if the condition is advanced if your heart is becoming enlarged or weakened, or if you require heart surgery for another condition like mitral valve disease.

 Living with Tricuspid Valve Regurgitation